AutomatedAlchemy/Language-Model-Toolkit/README.md

 # Welcome to the (Local)-Language-Model-Toolkit

-Welcome to the (Local)-Language-Model-Toolkit, an open-source framework designed to serve as a template for building advanced language model tools.
-Whether you're a seasoned developer or a newcomer eager to automate tasks requiring contextual understanding, this project is tailored to your needs.
+Welcome to the (Local)-Language-Model-Toolkit, an open-source framework designed to serve as a template for building language model tools.
+Whether you're a seasoned developer or a newcomer eager to automate tasks requiring contextual understanding, this project may just be what you need.

 # Getting Started